yosang/csharp-reference-guide/readme.md

 Goes nicely with [c-sharp-katas](https://github.com/yosang/c-sharp-katas) repo, for some hands-on problem solving with C#.

-Its not meant to be a C# learn the basics, theres course material for that...
+Its not meant to be a C# learn the basics...

 # Compiler
 - The c# compiler compiles source code (a set of files with the `.cs` extension) into an assembly.